Updated 6 September 2021

-Long COVID (also known as post-acute COVID, chronic COVID, long-haul-COVID) is the name given to the symptoms people experience after two-weeks, which is how long COVID-19 symptoms are expected to last1.
+Long COVID (also known as post-acute COVID syndrome [PASC], chronic COVID, long-haul-COVID) is the name given to the symptoms some people may experience following the resolution of the acute illness 1.

 Globally, around one in five people who have tested positive for COVID-19 report a range of health symptoms more than five weeks after their first symptom6,7, and one in ten after more than 12 weeks7-9.